Raising Young Prophets: Apostolic Responsibility, Ages, and Stages

 Romans 12:9-13

-I think it’s very likely that young children will shock the world by how brave they are in prophesying, in their choice of who receives a prophetic word and how (methods).
+It seems likely that young children will shock the world by how brave they are in prophesying, in their choice of who receives a prophetic word, and the unorthodox methods they use to prophesy.
 Given children’s love of justice, they will likely lead adults into holy risk for the sake of the Kingdom.
 Adults will need to be standing guard, with the benefit of their experience and wisdom, to provide a safety net as children lead the Church into the unknown.

 Adults must hold the space for the young ones as an Intercessory covering.
 Some of the littles will be called to the office of a Prophet, but it wont be time for that information to be known to them or others.
 Just because children are younger and are formally practicing “just the gift” of prophesy does not preclude many of them from operating in the full delegated authority of the office of a Prophet.
 God loves surprises, and he will use them.